MirindaLiu/iOS_SDK/SDK Integration Guide.md

 **Cocoapods (preferred)**

-- Add the following line of code to the project of Podfile file : pod 'Applins'
+- Add the following line of code to the project of Podfile file : pod 'ApplinsSDK'
 - Running a 'pod install' command

 **Manual download **